hugolopez-online/freighble/README.md

 -   Vendor cards displaying key information about the company, matching variables, and suitability score.
 -   Autocomplete function for location fields in the search form
 -   Recognition and scoring of favorite and blocked lanes
+-   Button to prepare and send emails for vendor outreach

 ### Planned

--   Button to prepare and send emails for vendor outreach
+-   Search log and history
+-   Vendor rating
+-   Strategic data visualization: statistics on user searches vs. matching results